adsanz/adsanz/README.md

 I'm Adrian!
 A 25y old IT professional with +3 years of experience in DevOps.
 I've also worked as a developer and I love developing tools to make my life and others people life easier.

-- 🔭 I’m currently working on Atalanta
+- 🔭 I’m currently working on Cipher (prosegur)
-- 🌱 I’m currently learning about Software Arquitechture and other similar stuff
+- 🌱 I’m currently learning about AI towards DevOps ans Security
 - 👯 I’m looking to collaborate on Python3 projects
 - 💬 Ask me about Ansible!
 - 😄 Pronouns: He/Him